lgbt-foundation/whitepaper/pinkpaper.md

 We believe – on a high-level – the route-to-market process is as follows:

 1. Seed Partners with the token.
-These partners must use the token as a reward or incentive for their users.
+These partners must use the token as a reward or incentive for their users<sup>rout-1</sup>.
 This will allow:
   * Users to understand the value of the token as they would have earned it through performing work e.g. for Hornet this would be platform-enhancing behavior.
   * Partners to work out a sustainable reward strategy.
 These partners should not gift the tokens in an unsustainable way as, eventually, they will be required to purchase rewards tokens off of an external cryptocurrency exchange at market prices.
-Thus, the rewards to users must be lower than their lifetime value (LTV) as customers,.
+Thus, the rewards to users must be lower than their lifetime value (LTV) as customers<sup>rout-2, rout-3</sup>.
   * The number of token holders to increase, which in turn will increase the  utility of the token.
 2. Promote earning by Users: This process will be initiated by Partners.
 As described above, Partners will encourage Users to earn LGBT Tokens for completing specific high-value behavior.
 3. Promote spending by Users: Initially partners, but eventually brick-and-mortar stores will be encouraged to accept the LGBT cryptocurrency tokens as payment.
 As discussed in token opportunities, these stores will accept the token as it signals their progressive nature and LGBT community support.
 Furthermore, stores can be incentivized by offering ‘cash-back’ compared to traditional payment methods e.g. A user receives a 1% rebate.